 We didn’t stay in California long.
 It was my first semester of kindergarten, and Stephen was in second grade.
 We came up with the idea of having a “plant sale” on the front lawn.
 We gathered containers and put plants from the yard in them.
 Stephen made a sign.
 One woman drove by, saw us, and gave us two nickels for a plant.
 That was a lot of money to a kid back then.

 #1: The public golf course in Austin was next to the airport.
 Somehow, I got the idea to go around the golf course on my ten-speed and pick up stray golf balls to sell.
-I found a couple dozen over a couple of weeks.
+I found less than a dozen over a couple of weeks.
 Some were fancy, and I sold most of them at our yard sale.

 #2: Every day, on the way to Pearce junior high, I would stop at Safeway and buy a bag of lollipops.
 I sold them to fellow students for a quarter each—making a decent profit.
 Of course, there were the complimentary lollipops for the kids who could easily kick my ass.

 Fast forward to me at twenty-two.
 I had three (sometimes four) roommates in an apartment with a red front door on which someone had scratched, “Cinder Hippie 666.”
 The upstairs bathroom door would sometimes lock itself, requiring a good swift kick.
 El John was the cat.

 My painting buddy, Butch, was a good many years older than I was.
 We had some fun drunken and hilariously misogynistic times.
 He started delivering newspapers and worked with this odd man, Alan.
 Butch got me a gig painting the interior of Alan’s house.
 I did a crummy job.
 Anyhow, Alan got me a gig with Pro-Steam, cleaning carpets.